%%capture

 First, let’s define our observables

 This Space has limits.
 Next to the effect of handling the observables, we can also play with the limits: multiple Spaces can be added to provide disconnected ranges.
-More importantly, Space offers functionality:
+More importantly, Space offers functionality (currently, add a .v1 in front of all these functions for forward compatibility, i.e. obs.v1.limits):

-• area(): calculate the area (e.g. distance between upper and lower)
+• volume: calculate the area/volume (e.g. distance between upper and lower)

 • inside(): return a boolean Tensor corresponding to whether the value is inside the Space